-• What does return to office really look like?
+- What does a return to office really look like?

 What does return to office really look like?

-Return to office is a movement by companies worldwide to get their employees to come back onsite after the pandemic introduced wide-scale remote working in 2020.
+Return to office is a movement by companies worldwide to get their employees to come back onsite after the pandemic introduced wide-scale remote work in 2020.
 Returning to the office isn’t the same for everyone.
-For many industries, returning to the office five days a week makes the most sense–especially for companies within healthcare, manufacturing, or education for example.
-Other industries have been slower in their return.
-While 16% of organizations in the US are remote-first, the majority of organizations are still navigating hybrid work and exploring return to office policies that require 1-2 days a week in the office.
+For many industries, they either never switched over to remote work or have already returned to the office five days a week—especially for companies within healthcare, manufacturing, or education, for example.
+Other industries, such as professional services and tech, have been slower in their return, but are now shifting back to onsite work.
+According to a Resume Builder survey, 51% of companies with office space currently require onsite work, and another 39% plan to mandate office attendance by the end of this year.

 The benefits and challenges of returning to the office

-As with all new (or in this case, old-but-new) policies, pros and cons inevitably follow.
+As with all new (or in some cases, old-but-new) policies, pros and cons inevitably follow.
 The reality is that there’s no one resolution that’s perfect for every company or every person out there.
-The good news though?
-You can design your return to office policies in a unique way rather than having something “traditional” to adhere to.
+The good news is: you can design your return to office policies in a unique way rather than having something “traditional” to adhere to.
 When you can show thought and flexibility in your return to office approach, it will show employees you value them.
 In turn, employees will then value being back at the office.

-If you are thinking of how to deploy your return to office policy, here’s some key benefits to highlight—and challenges you may want to prepare for.
+If you’re thinking about how to deploy your return to office policy, here are some key benefits to highlight—and challenges you may want to prepare for.

 Benefit #1: Better work-life balance

-Returning to the office helps people achieve a better work-life balance by physically separating the two apart.
+For some, returning to the office helps people achieve a better work-life balance by physically separating the two apart.
 Folks can come onsite for work.
 They can then leave it at the office when they go home for the day.
-Depending on the type of return to work policy in effect, some people with a hybrid work set-up can achieve a work-life balance during WFH days, too.
+Depending on the type of return to work policy in effect, some people with a hybrid work setup can achieve a work-life balance during work-from-home days, too.
 Returning to the office doesn’t mean people can’t tick off personal items while onsite.
-In fact, according to our most recent At Work survey, the majority of leaders (64%) do not view personal time during the workday negatively.
+In fact, the majority of leaders (64%) do not view personal time during the workday negatively.
 This includes scrolling social media, running errands during the day, and leaving early or coming in late due to commitments like childcare.
 You’re not judged for juggling life commitments with work commitments.
 Managing a work-life balance is more than possible when returning to the office.
 Perhaps even more so than fully remote workers, who on average spend 10% longer working than those who can physically sign off for the day when they leave the office.

 Benefit #2: Employee recognition